pymupdf/PyMuPDF-Optional-Material/docs/irect.rst

 IRect Algebra
 ------------------
-For a general background, please see chapter :ref:`Algebra`.
+Algebra provides handy ways to perform inclusion and intersection checks between Rects, IRects and Points.
+For a general background, see chapter :ref:`Algebra`.

 Examples
 ---------
-Algebra provides handy ways to perform inclusion and intersection checks between Rects, IRects and Points.

 **Example 1:**
 ::